Last Quarter on

 Moon before descending node

-13 days after ascending node on 1 January 2023 at 15:25 in ♉ Taurus.
-The Moon is located north of the ecliptic over the following day, until the lunar orbit crosses from North to South in descending node on 16 January 2023 at 06:32 in ♏ Scorpio.
+13 days after ascending node on 1 January 2023 at 15:25 in ♉ Taurus the Moon is positioned north of the ecliptic over the following day until the lunar crosses the ecliptic again from North to South in descending node on 16 January 2023 at 06:32 in ♏ Scorpio.

 Moon before southern standstill

-9 days since the previous standstill on 6 January 2023 at 03:08 in ♋ Cancer when the Moon has reached North declination of ∠27.406°, the lunar orbit is extending southward over the next 4 days to face maximum declination of ∠-27.461° at the point of next southern standstill on 20 January 2023 at 05:06 in ♑ Capricorn.
+9 days since the last northern standstill on 6 January 2023 at 03:08 in ♋ Cancer when the Moon has reached North declination of ∠27.406° the lunar orbit is extending southward over the next 4 days to face maximum declination of ∠-27.461° at the point of next southern standstill on 20 January 2023 at 05:06 in ♑ Capricorn.

 Syzygy in 6 days